vivekpandey1222/Documentation/PostgreSQL.md

 ```
 select  department_id, AVG(salary) from employees GROUP BY department_id HAVING AVG(salary) > 50000;
 ```
+## Operator:
-**Operator**: Operators are symbols that used to perform operations on one or more expressions or values, and they play a crucial role in constructing SQL queries.Like
+Operators are symbols that used to perform operations on one or more expressions or values, and they play a crucial role in constructing SQL queries.Like

 **Arithmetic Operators**: